 Italian conductor Maurizio Benini made his Royal Opera debut in May 1999 conducting a concert performance of Un giorno di regno.
-He has since conducted La sonnambula, Roberto Devereux (in concert), Rigoletto, Luisa Miller, Faust, La traviata, Un ballo in maschera, Il turco in Italia and Tosca for The Royal Opera.
-In the 2015/16 Season he returns to conduct Nabucco.
+He has since conducted La sonnambula, Roberto Devereux (in concert), Rigoletto, Luisa Miller, Faust, La traviata, Un ballo in maschera, Il turco in Italia, Tosca, Nabucco and Les Vêpres siciliennes for The Royal Opera.
+In the 2019/20 Season he conducts La traviata.

 News and features